scumdestroy/Infosec-Corruption/api-penetration-testing/api-soap-wsdl-tricks.md

 # API/SOAP/WSDL Tricks

-* sql injection test
+* Classic SQL injection test / payload stuffing assault (i.e. `' or '1'='1 --`)
-* wildcards : \* and %
-* ' or 1=1--
+    - Trying to use a POST or JSON or even SOAP/XML request?
+You can copy-paste it from Burp into file, tag your intended injection point with a `*` and slap it into sqlmap or ghauri with the `-r muh_req.req` flag.
+* Pop in some wildcards: `*` and `%`
-* empty strings or ' or "='
+* Throw in some empty strings or `'`, `"`, `=` or  `'`

+Mess around with parameters like:
-_Login then login then login then login_
+`_Login` then `login` then `login` then `login_`

-* try normal, then mix up correct, expired and faulty session IDs
+* Try using a valid session or UUID, then mix it up with (other people's) correct, expired and faulty session IDs.
+Note changes in server response time, minimal differences in response size or content and investigate deeper.

+Quick login testing methodology run:
-Login, get sessionID
+- Login, get sessionID

-* logout
+- logout
-* make request while logged out w/ sssionID
+- make request while logged out w/ sssionID
-* request with expired ID
+- request with expired ID
-* request with faulty sessionID
+- request with faulty sessionID
-* how about two IDs log in simultaneously and send requests
+- how about two IDs log in simultaneously and send requests (parameter pollution?  race condition? almost anything you can do to a normal web app)

 send